MaestroError/eloquent-regex/README.md

   - domainExtension: Restrict to certain domain extensions.
   - topLevelDomain: Specify allowed top-level domains.
   - cardType: Restrict to specific card types (e.g., Visa, MasterCard).
-  - specialCharacters: Allow or disallow special characters.
   - onlyAlphanumeric: Restrict to alphanumeric characters only.
-  - UsernameLength (EmailPattern): To set the minimum and maximum length for the username part of an email.
   - SpecificTags (HtmlTagPattern): To allow or restrict specific HTML tags.
   - RegexFlags: To allow users to set global regex flags (like case-insensitivity, multiline, etc.).
   - CharacterRange: To specify a range of characters that should or shouldn't appear in the pattern.
+  - dateFormat, timeFormat: Specify the format of date and time (e.g., MM-DD-YYYY, HH:MM).
 - Consider to register Patterns like options using key (name) => value (class) pairs (check performance)
 - Add benchmarks and test against large data (cheap alternative of ElasticSearch)
 - Extend BuilderPattern, try to add methods: